Cybersecurity

 No. 7: DDoS

 A distributed-denial-of-service (DDoS) occurs when an attacker floods an organization’s server with many requests from different devices and sources to overwhelm the system and create a slowdown or shutdown.
-Attackers use these to extort money or paralyze a business and make it unavailable to legitimate customers.
+Attackers use these to extort money or paralyze an entity and make it unavailable to legitimate customers.
 Due to the multiple points of attack, they can be challenging to shut down.

 In 2022, hackers launched a DDoS to temporarily take down the customer-facing sides of several U.S. airports.
 Note: A similar attack with just a single or limited number of attackers is called a denial-of-service (DoS) attack.